ratta2ii/csharp-react-jwt-auth/README.md

 authentication, authorization in the context of Json Web Tokens (JWT's), as well as how to make an application more secure through the implementation of security headers.
-In addition to the Auth services, the project also demonstrates an understanding on how to build, and then deploy, a full-stack application to production._
+In addition to the Auth services, the project also demonstrates an understanding on how to build a full-stack application, as well as how to deploy the app to a production environment._

 ##  Details
 - C#/.NET5.0 back-end API, with a TypeScript/React client front-end